Top 50 SQL Interview Questions for Business Analyst

 1. What is SQL?

-Answer: The standard language for managing and interacting with relational databases is called Structured Query Language, or SQL.
+Answer: SQL or Structured Query Language, is a domain specific programming language used to manage relational databases.
 It enables us to carry out a number of tasks, including creating database structures, updating records, removing data, and querying data.
 SQL is a crucial tool for effectively managing massive volumes of structured data.

 2. What are the different types of SQL statements?